Enrique Cruz

-Enrique Manuel Cruz (born November 21, 1981) is a former Dominican baseball player.
-He spent two seasons at the major league level, playing for the Milwaukee Brewers and the Cincinnati Reds.
+Enrique Manuel Cruz (born November 21, 1981) is a Dominican former professional baseball player.
+He spent two seasons in Major League Baseball, playing for the Milwaukee Brewers and the Cincinnati Reds.
 He was signed as an undrafted free agent by the New York Mets in 1998.
 Cruz played his first professional season with their Rookie league GCL Mets.
 He last played in 2012 for the Kansas City T-Bones of the American Association of Independent Professional Baseball.